 Undergraduate Research Program

 The Supplemental Undergraduate Research Experience (SURE) program provides our students with an enhanced educational experience.
-This is achieved by teaming the student with a faculty mentor who will work with and guide the student as he/she completes a structured research project.
+This is achieved by teaming the student with a faculty mentor who will work with and guide the student as the student completes a structured research project.
 Participation in the SURE Program will:

 - sharpen the student’s critical thinking skills